marek-kulon/hangman-game/README.md

 ## How to play

 #### Starting a new game
-Click any of the top options:
+Click any of the top options
 * New Game - Animals
 * New Game - Fruits
 * New Game - Vegetables

 #### Continuing started game
-1. Paste game token into input
+1. Paste game token into input box
-2. Click 'Load Game' button
+2. Click "Load Game" button

 ## Project description

-The project uses:
+The project uses
 * [Spring Boot]
 * [Spring MVC]
 * [Spring Hateoas]